meshtastic/meshtastic/docs/software/settings/range-test-plugin.md

 ### range_test_plugin_save

-If enabled, we will save a log of all received messages to `/static/rangetest.csv` which you can access from the webserver.
+If enabled, we will save a log of all received messages to `/static/rangetest.csv` which you can access from the web server.
 We will abort writing if there is less than 50k of space on the filesystem to prevent filling up the storage.

 ### range_test_plugin_sender

 Number of seconds to wait between sending packets.
 Using the long_slow channel configuration, it's best not to go more frequent than once every 60 seconds.
-You can be more agressive with faster settings. `0` is default which disables sending messages.
+You can be more aggressive with faster settings. `0` is default which disables sending messages.

 ## Details

-While a minumum of two radios is required, more can be used.
+While a minimum of two radios is required, more can be used.
 You can have any number of receivers and senders that your mesh is able to handle.
-You can test having a single sender with multiple receivers or a single reciever with multiple senders.
+You can test having a single sender with multiple receivers or a single receiver with multiple senders.
 Let us know on the [forum thread](https://meshtastic.discourse.group/t/new-plugin-rangetestplugin/2591/) the results of your configuration.

 Be sure to turn off either the plugin configured as a sender or the device where the plugin setup as sender when not in use.
 This will use a lot of time on air and will spam your channel.